yashmanne/Wildfire-Analysis/README.md

 * [`./output/ARIMA_forecast_smoke_estimate.png`](./output/ARIMA_forecast_smoke_estimate.png): a time series graph containing my ARIMA forecast of the smoke estimate until 2050 along with a 95% confidence interval.

 ## Intermediate Files

+### Wildfire Data
 We store the DataFrames containing the JSON outputs of the API calls for particulate and gaseous AQI data from 1963-2023 just in case.
   * [./intermediate/gaseous_AQI_1963-2023.csv](./intermediate/gaseous_AQI_1963-2023.csv): Each row denotes an AQI/pollutant measurement by a sensor in the Deschutes County for Ozone & Carbon Monoxide, or (if they were present but wasn't) sulfur dioxide and nitrous oxide.
 The data contains 32 attributes as present in the "Data" section of the JSON response.
 Example JSON output can be seen [here](https://aqs.epa.gov/data/api/dailyData/byCounty?email=test@aqs.api&key=test&param=88101&bdate=20160101&edate=20160229&state=37&county=183).
 }
   * [./intermediate/particulate_AQI_1963-2023.csv](./intermediate/particulate_AQI_1963-2023.csv): Each row denotes an AQI/pollutant measurement by a sensor in the Deschutes County for pollutants of `Acceptable PM2.5 AQI & Speciation Mass`, `PM2.5 - Local Conditions`, & `PM10 Total 0-10um STP`.
 The data contains 32 attributes as present in the "Data" section of the JSON response.
 Example JSON output can be seen [here](https://aqs.epa.gov/data/api/dailyData/byCounty?email=test@aqs.api&key=test&param=88101&bdate=20160101&edate=20160229&state=37&county=183).

 We also store the Wildfire polygon subset fires within 1250 miles of Redmond, OR after 1963 in the following `./intermediate/redmond_fire_subset.csv` file as stated above but this can't be tracked by Git as it is too large.

+### Respiratory Health Data
+ * [./intermediate/combined_health_data.csv](./intermediate/combined_health_data.csv): The data contains rows from 1990 to 2021 with 23 other columns denoting the cleaned annual rates per 10,000 for the following variables (with OR denoting state-level data and DC denoting data for Deschutes County).
+Note that all state data exists from 1990-2019 while all county data exists from 2000-2021 except for the premature death rate, which also exists for 1999.
+   * 'Deaths: Asthma (OR)': rate of people dying due to Asthma in Oregon
+   * 'Deaths: Chronic obstructive pulmonary disease (OR)': rate of people dying due to COPD in Oregon
+   * 'Deaths: Chronic respiratory diseases (OR)': rate of people dying due to any chronic respiratory illness in Oregon
+   * 'Incidence: Asthma (OR)': rate of people with asthma in Oregon
+   * 'Incidence: Chronic obstructive pulmonary disease (OR)': rate of people with COPD in Oregon
+   * 'Incidence: Chronic respiratory diseases (OR)': rate of new people with any chronic respiratory illness in Oregon
+   * 'Prevalence: Asthma (OR)': rates of people with Asthma
+   * 'Prevalence: Chronic obstructive pulmonary disease (OR)': rates of people with COPD in Oregon
+   * 'Prevalence: Chronic respiratory diseases (OR)': rate of people with any chronic respiratory illness in Oregon
+   * 'Asthma: Age-Adjusted HR (DC)': Asthma hospitalization rates for everyone adjusted by age
+   * 'Asthma: Crude HR (DC)': Asthma hospitalization rates for all ages
+   * 'Asthma: Crude HR Ages 0-4 (DC)': Asthma hospitalization rates for ages 0-4
+   * 'Asthma: Crude HR Ages 5-14 (DC)': Asthma hospitalization rates for ages 5-14
+   * 'Asthma: Crude HR Ages 15-34 (DC)': Asthma hospitalization rates for ages 15-34
+   * 'Asthma: Crude HR Ages 35-64 (DC)': Asthma hospitalization rates for ages 35-64
+   * 'Asthma: Crude HR Ages 65+ (DC)': Asthma hospitalization rates for ages 65+
+   * 'Asthma: Total Hospitalizations (DC)': total Asthma hospitalizations for ages 65+
+   * 'COPD: Age-Adjusted HR (DC)': COPD hospitalization rates for all ages adjusted by age
+   * 'COPD: Crude HR (DC)': COPD hospitalization rates for all ages
+   * 'COPD: Crude HR Ages 25-44 (DC)': COPD hospitalization rates for ages 25-45
+   * 'COPD: Crude HR Ages 45-64 (DC)': COPD hospitalization rates for ages 45-65
+   * 'COPD: Crude HR Ages 65-84 (DC)': COPD hospitalization rates for ages 65+
+   * 'PDR Age-Adjusted (DC)': the premature death rate defined as those dying before 75.

 ## Notes
 ### Smoke Estimation